jamonhin/SpaceX-Landing-Prediction/README.md

   - **Predicting Falcon 9 First Stage Landing Success.pptx**: Final presentation for the project.
 - **data/**: Contains datasets used for analysis.
 - **images/**: Visuals and charts generated during the analysis.
+- **presentation/**: Containg the presentation in pdf and powerpoint formats.
 - **README.md**: Project documentation and overview.

 ## Setup Instructions